aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 1. Enable ASI676MC handling and leave **Exclude Only** selected.
 2. For minimal disk use, enable **Save Bad and Following RAW FITS**.
-This works in exclude-only mode and retains an untouched bad/normal pair.
+This works in exclude-only mode and retains the untouched purple frame plus its immediately following frame.
+That frame is used only if it passes the normal-frame checks.
-3. For stronger triplets, temporarily enable ordinary FITS saving at **Every Image** while Exclude Only remains active.
+3. For stronger good/bad/good groups, temporarily enable ordinary FITS saving at **Every Image** while Exclude Only remains active.
 A non-zero periodic interval can miss randomly occurring failures.
 4. Calibrate and review/apply the derived values, then clear **Exclude Only** to activate pixel repair.

 Ordinary FITS are written after ASI676MC handling, including when “Save FITS Pre-Calibration” is selected (that option means pre-dark-calibration).
-When actual repair is active, repair-specific diagnostic capture is therefore needed to guarantee that the untouched faulty mosaic survives.
+When actual repair is active, repair-specific diagnostic capture is therefore needed to preserve the untouched faulty mosaic reliably.

 ### Test system and evidence package